ValerianGregoire/px4_portfolio/README.md

 To switch to Offboard mode and to remain in it, the companion computer must send a continuous stream of commands to the UAV about how to interpret its commands, and what movements to perform.
 In this manner, PX4 can be seen as a kind of hardware abstraction layer for the higher-level companion computer.
 Therefore, this project focuses mainly on the algorithms run on the companion computer.

-Another important aspect of PX4 is its built-in SITL (Software In The Loop) and HITL (Hardware In The Loop) capability.
+Another important aspect of PX4 is its built-in SITL (Software In The Loop) and HITL (Hardware In The Loop) capabilities.
 SITL can be summarized as a complete simulation of a UAV running PX4.
 Both the physics simulation and computations are run on a computer.
 HITL uses real hardware such as a Pixhawk FMU and a Raspberry Pi companion computer to perform the computations while the physics are still simulated on a computer.
 HITL allows us to verify the the UAV will have the required processing power to fly properly.

-Multiple simulators are available for simulation ([here](https://docs.px4.io/main/en/simulation/#supported-simulators)).
+Multiple simulators are available for simulation [here](https://docs.px4.io/main/en/simulation/#supported-simulators).
 We will use Gazebo Harmonic for compatibility reasons.

 ## ROS2 Use
 The Robot Operating System (ROS2) is the software that runs on the companion computer.
 ROS2 is a real time software which allows multiple programs to run in parallel on a computer to meet critical deadlines.
 Each program is called a Node which exchanges data using messages sent through public topics.
 A collection of nodes is called a package.
 A package is usually built for a specific task.